hadley/adv-r/Functionals.md

 ## Data structure functionals

 As well as functionals that exist to eliminate common looping constructs, another family of functionals works to eliminate loops for common data manipulation tasks.
 In this section, we'll give a brief overview of the available options.
-The focus is to show you some of the options that are available, hint at how they can help you, and point you in the right direction to learn more:
+We'll show you some of the available options, hint at how they can help you, and point you in the right direction to learn more.
+We'll cover three categories of data structure functionals:

-* base matrix functions `apply()`, `sweep()` and `outer()`
+* base functions for working with matrices: `apply()`, `sweep()` and `outer()`

 * `tapply()`, which summarises a vector divided into groups by the values of another vector